-&lt;sup>68 The Honeyman's Gully was where Anderson Park is now located
+The Honeyman's Gully was where Anderson Park is now located

-&lt;sup>69 The Land of Tara and they who settled it, by Elsdon Best , Part V. pp. 92-104.
+&lt;sup>81 The Land of Tara and they who settled it, by Elsdon Best , Part V. pp. 92-104.
 Native Place Names of Wellington district.

-&lt;sup>70 Nick Perrin a member of the Friends of Bolton Street Cemetery

-Bolton Street Memorial Park memorial trail pamphlet lists 40 notable graves, including the Wallace one memorialising the dead children, but only one of them is obviously Māori.
+Nick Perrin a member of the Friends of Bolton Street Cemetery white pioneers and white early settlers, remains incredibly strong.
+Despite the best intentions of the Friends group, Māori remain excluded from this memorial place.
+The Bolton Street Memorial Park memorial trail pamphlet lists 40 notable graves, including the Wallace one memorialising the dead children, but only one of them is obviously Māori.
 Site 34, in the northern section of the cemetery is the burial place for Rira Porutu, "a chief of Pipitea Pā who died in 1866.
 He was a signatory to the Treaty of Waitangi and uncle of the prophet Te Whiti".